CISecurity/CCPA-Docs/docs/User's Guide.md

 Each `session` consists of a number of elements configuring the connection to the target endpoint:

+- `id`: Each session must have a unique id.
 - `type`:  The session `type` indicates a "flavor" of the connection to the endpoint being assessed.
 A number of options exist for the `type` value, as noted in the [CIS-CAT Pro Assessor Configuration Guide](./Configuration%20Guide).
 	- **`local`**:  The "local" session type indicates that the assessment(s) will be performed in a host-based manner.
 No further session information is required when using a "local" session.
 	- **`ssh`**:  The "ssh" session type indicates the connection is to a remote Unix/Linux/Mac endpoint.
 This session type allows CIS-CAT Pro Assessor to utilize the `host`, `port`, `user`, and either `credentials` and/or `identity` (and optionally an `identity_passphrase`) to create a SSH connection to the endpoint and use that SSH connection to execute the assessment.